Taenia saginata: Description

-Taenia saginata proglottid stained to show uterine branches: The pore on the side identifies it as a cyclophyllid cestode.
+Taenia saginata proglottid stained with India ink so as to show uterine branches: The pore on the side identifies it as a cyclophyllid cestode.

 T. saginata is the largest of species in the genus Taenia.
 An adult worm is normally 4 to 10 m in length, but can become very large; specimens over 22 m long are reported.
 Typical of cestodes, its body is flattened dorsoventrally and heavily segmented.
 It is entirely covered by a tegument.
 The body is white in colour and consists of three portions: scolex, neck, and strobila.
 The scolex has four suckers, but they have no hooks.
 Lack of hooks and a rostellum is an identifying feature from other Taenia species.
 The rest of the body proper, the strobila, is basically a chain of numerous body segments called proglottids.
 The neck is the shortest part of the body, and consists of immature proglottids.
 The midstrobila is made of mature proglottids that eventually lead to the gravid proglottids, which are at the posterior end.
 An individual can have as many as 1000 to 2000 proglottids.

 T. saginata does not have a digestive system, mouth, anus, or digestive tract.
 It derives nutrients from the host through its tegument, as the tegument is completely covered with absorptive hair-like microtriches.
 It is also an acoelomate, having no body cavity.
 The inside of each mature proglottid is filled with muscular layers and complete male and female reproductive systems, including the tubular unbranched uterus, ovary, genital pore, testes, and vitelline gland.
 In the gravid proglottid, the uterus contains up to 15 side branches filled with eggs.